Water, Power and Oceans

 The Magnuson-Stevens Fishery Conservation and Management Act (also referred to as the Magnuson-Stevens Act or MSA) is the preeminent law governing the management and conservation of our fisheries in federal waters, which generally extend between 3 and 200 nautical miles offshore.

 Today, the United States has one of the best fisheries management systems in the world, used as a model for many other countries.
-A recent report by the National Oceanic and Atmospheric Administration (NOAA) Fisheries shows that stocks of fish that are overfished or undergoing overfishing are at all-time lows.
-At the same time, the value of our fisheries is at a record high of $5.5 billion of landed seafood in 2013.
+A recent report by the National Oceanic and Atmospheric Administration (NOAA) shows that stocks of fish that are overfished or undergoing overfishing are at all-time lows.
+At the same time, the value of our fisheries is at a record high – sales of domestic seafood have exceeded $200m three years in a row, and recreational fisheries support nearly 400,000 jobs.

 - Address existing gaps in our current law.
 While the National Standard Guidelines revisions can increase the flexibility of the management process, we believe that there are other issues that can only be adequately addressed legislatively.
 These include increasing the use of electronic monitoring, updating our data collection and storage infrastructure, recognizing artisanal fisheries, and encouraging more federal-state cooperative research and management programs.